google/dspl/docs/dspl2-spec.md

    </td>
   </tr>
   <tr>
-   <td>additionalProperty
+   <td>footnote
    </td>
    <td>PropertyValue
    </td>
-   <td>A property/value pair associated with the dimension.
+   <td>A footnote applying to this dimension.
    </td>
   </tr>
 </table>

 When a code list is provided as a table, the data in the CSV table must follow these conventions:

-* The first row of the table is a header that contains the names the columns
+* The first row of the table is a header that contains the names the columns.
 * Each value corresponds to one row in the table.
 All possible values of the codeList must appear in the table.
-* The first column is called "codeValue", and contains the code for each value
+* The first column is called "codeValue", and contains the code for each value.
-* Each subsequent column has the name of the property it represents
+* Each subsequent column has the name of the property it represents.
-    * If the values are in a specific language, the code of the language should be used as a suffix, e.g., "name@en"
+    * If the values are in a specific language, the code of the language should be used as a suffix, e.g., "name@en".
+    * If `parentValue` is present, values should be `codeValue`s for the containing `DimensionValue`s in the `parentDimension`.

 #### Examples